 What We Are Doing.
-We take this incident and the security of personal information in our care seriously.
-Upon learning of this incident, we moved quickly to investigate and respond to this incident, assess the security of relevant systems, and notify potentially affected individuals.
-Our response included resetting relevant account passwords, reviewing the contents of the potentially accessed files and folders to determine whether they contained personal information, and reviewing internal systems to identify contact information for purposes of providing notice to potentially affected individuals.
-We also notified and are cooperating with Federal law enforcement.
-As part of our ongoing commitment to the security of information, we are also reviewing and enhancing existing policies and procedures to reduce the likelihood of a similar future event.
+We take this incident and the security of personal information in our care very seriously.
+Upon learning of this incident, we moved quickly to investigate and respond to the incident and notify potentially affected individuals.
+As part of our ongoing commitment to the security of information, we are reviewing and enhancing our existing policies and procedures related to data privacy to reduce the likelihood of a similar future incident.